Cherednik algebras and Calogero-Moser cells: Description of the chapters

 Part \ref{part:verma} is the heart of the book.
-It discusses Calogero-Moser cells associated with the ramification at $\{0\}\times\{0\}$, $V/W\times\{0\}$ and $\{0\}\times V^*/W$, and relations with representations of the Cherednik algebras, as well as (conjectural) relations with Hecke algebras.
+It discusses Calogero-Moser cells associated with the ramification above $0\times 0$, $V/W\times 0$ and $0\times V^*/W$, and relations with representations of Cherednik algebras, as well as (conjectural) relations with Hecke algebras.

-We start in Chapter \ref{se:representations} with a discussion of graded representations of Cherednik algebras.
-They form a highest weight category (in the sense of Appendix \S\ref{ap:hw}).
-We discuss the standard objects, the Verma modules, and the Euler action on them.

-Chapter \ref{ch:Hecke} is devoted to Hecke algebras.
-We recall in \S\ref{se:definitionsHecke} the definition of Hecke algebras of complex reflection groups and some of its basic (partly conjectural) properties.
-We introduce a "cyclotomic" version, where the Hecke parameters are powers of a fixed indeterminate.
-We explain in~\S\ref{se:KZ} the construction of the Knizhnik-Zamolodchikov functor \cite{ggor} realizing the category of representations of the Hecke algebra as a quotient of a (non-graded) category $\OC$ for the Cherednik algebra at $t=1$.
-Thanks to the double endomorphism Theorem, the semisimplicity of the Hecke algebra is equivalent to that of the category $\OC$.
-We present in \S\ref{section:representations-hecke} Malle's splitting result for irreducible representations of Hecke algebras and we consider central characters.
-We discuss in \S\ref{se:Heckefamilies} the notion of Hecke families.
-We finish in \S\ref{section:cellules-kl} with a brief exposition of the theory of Kazhdan-Lusztig cells of elements of $W$ and of families of characters of $W$ and $c$-cellular characters.

-Chapter \ref{chapter:bebe-verma} is devoted to the representation theory of restricted Cherednik algebras and to Calogero-Moser families.
-We recall in \S\ref{se:represtricted} and \S\ref{section:familles CM} some basic results of Gordon \cite{gordon} on representations of restricted Cherednik algebras and Calogero-Moser families.
-Graded representations give rise to a highest weight category, as noticed by Bellamy and Thiel \cite{BelTh}, and we follow that approach.
-We show in \S\ref{section:dim graduee} the existence of a unique representation with minimal $\bb$-invariant in each family and generalize results of \cite{gordon} on graded dimensions.
-We discuss in \S\ref{section:geometrie CM} the relation between the geometry of Calogero-Moser at $\Upsilon^{-1}(0)$ and the Calogero-Moser families.
-The final section \S\ref{se:blocksCMfamilies} relates Calogero-Moser families with blocks of category $\OC$ at $t=1$ and with blocks of Hecke algebras.

-In Chapter \ref{chapter:bilatere}, we get back to the Galois cover and study two-sided cells.
+In Chapter \ref{chapter:bilatere}, we go back to the Galois cover $\RCB/\PCB$ and study two-sided cells.
 We construct a bijection between the set of two-sided cells and the set of families.